 The last time we witnessed one of these calamities was in 2009.
 And although analysts are expecting a rebound in earnings growth before the end 2016, the short-term is looking particularly ominous.

-We've seen five straight quarters of revenue and sales declines now, and earnings estimates are being slashed across the board.
+We've seen a series of revenue and sales declines now, and earnings estimates are being slashed across the board.

 "There are some wicked winds swirling around from a macro perspective and you can't afford to be complacent," Alan Gayle, head of asset allocation at Atlanta-based RidgeWorth Investments, told Reuters.